-The Authority's Net Position decreased during the fiscal year as detailed below.
+The Authority's Net Position increased during the fiscal year as detailed below.
 The Authority's revenues are primarily subsidies and grants received from HUD.
 The Authority receives subsidies each month based on a pre-approved amount by HUD.
 Grants are drawn down based on need against a pre-authorized funding level.
-The Authority's expenses exceeded revenues by \$122,419 when adjusted for depreciation of \$584,884.
-During the fiscal year, the Authority was required to adopt GASB 68; Accounting and Financial Reporting for Pensions.
-The effect of adopting this accounting standard reduced net position by \$2,376,199 and a charge to the income statement of \$84,145.
+The Authority's expenses exceeded revenues by \$384,092 when adjusted for depreciation of \$635,308.
+Additionally, the Authority received \$1,077,298 in capital grants during the year.